-There are three possible topologies that would explain this alignment, shown in Figure 2.
+There are three possible topologies that would ex-

+plain this alignment, shown in Figure 2.
 Addresses b and d are potential aliases.
 The "common neighbor" condition looks for shared topology on the left side (in the alignment diagram) of the potential aliases.
-If b and e are also on the same subnet as each other1, only cases 2 and 3 can be correct, and b and d must be aliases.
+If b and e are also on the same subnet, only cases 2 and 3 can be correct, and b and d must be aliases.
 Similarly, if a and e are the same address or are already known aliases, only case 3 can be correct, and again b and d must be aliases.
-The "no loop" condition must also hold: two addresses cannot be aliases if they both appear in the same trace, because that would imply a path passed through the same router twice.
+The common neighbor condition is unnecessary if the c - d subnet has been identified as a /30 or /31, since it cannot contain a third address, and so case 1 is ruled out and b and d must be aliases.
+In any case, the "no loop" condition must always hold: two addresses cannot be aliases if they both appear in the same trace.